japanese-document/mujidoc/src/index.md

 #### BASE_URL

+This is the base URL of the generated site.

 #### PAGE_LAYOUT

+This specifies the layout for the generated HTML.

 #### INDEX_PAGE_HEADER

+This is the value of the h1 element for `index.html`.

 #### INDEX_PAGE_TITLE

+This is the title of the h1 element for `index.html`.

 #### INDEX_PAGE_DESCRIPTION

+This is the description of the h1 element for `index.html`.

 #### INDEX_PAGE_LAYOUT

+This specifies the layout for `index.html`.

 #### OUTPUT_DIR

+This is the directory where the generated HTML is output.

 #### SOURCE_DIR

+This is the directory where markdown files are placed.

 #### SINGLE_PAGE

+If you want a single page, specify `true` for this option.

 #### RSS

+If you want to generate an RSS feed, specify `true` for this option.

 #### TIME_ZONE

+This specifies the timezone to be used for the RSS feed.

 ### Images